 Buying an entry-level bike, though, can be mind-boggling.
 Not only do you have dozens of brands to choose from, but each model seems to have an unlimited combination of components.
 No doubt, when you start looking for a bike, you will either fall in love with the first one you see, or be numbed by all the choices and decisions you can make.

 What’s more, for many manufacturers nowadays, “entry level” can mean anything up to about $2,500.
-That is a bit more than the typical newbie might consider to be entry level, but if you plan to ride a lot, you don’t want t skimp either.
-Luckily, there are still some pretty good options in the $1,000 to $2,000 range, too.
+That might give some sticker shocker — it is a bit more than the typical newbie might consider to be entry level, but if you plan to ride a lot, you don’t want to skimp either.
+Luckily, there are still some pretty good options in the $1,000 to $2,000 range, too, and even a couple in the sub-$1,000 range.

 A Note About Road Bike Buying